How To Safely Separate at Home

 - Numbness in the face, arm, or leg

 - Uncontrolled bleeding

 - Seek mental health support if you need it.
-It can be distressing to learn you were diagnosed with or exposed to COVID-19 and will need to remain physically distant from other people.
-There are resources available to all New Yorkers to help during this difficult time.
-Resources are available regardless of immigration status or insurance coverage
+It can be stressful to have to stay separated from others.
+Resources are available to all New Yorkers regardless of immigration status or insurance coverage.